Looking for the best podcast hosting? Are you wondering which hosting service is right for your show?

 I like to explain it as a home for your podcast.
 Because that’s exactly what podcast hosting is – It’s where you store all your episodes and make them available for anyone who wants to listen to them.

 Now, naturally, there is more to podcast hosting than this.
 Your podcast hosting platform also takes care of all the technical stuff, like storing and delivering your episodes to different places where people listen to podcasts.

-A podcast host is where you store you audio file.
-The host will provide you with an RSS feed, which is essentially a list of links to each episode along with other details–like your title, description, and image.
+For example, once you’ve stored your files there, your podcast hosting platform will provide you with an RSS feed, which is essentially a list of links to each episode along with other details–like your title, description, and image.

-Apple Podcasts and Google Play are podcast directories.
+Apple Podcasts, Spotify and Google Podcasts are podcast directories.
 You want people to find your podcast on these places, but you can’t store your podcast on their servers.
 They just use your RSS link to display your podcast content.
 Listing your show on podcast directories is as simple as submitting your RSS link (in most cases).

 Why can’t you host your podcast on your own site?

 Because your web server probably isn’t configured for it.
 It isn’t optimized for audio files and can’t handle all the download requests you’ll (hopefully) get.
 You could purchase the right web hosting plan to store your own audio files, but that would be more expensive than using one of the podcast hosting services.

 That said, podcast hosting services aren’t just folders for your audio files.
 They do a lot more than that–like providing analytics, WordPress integrations, support, and promotional tools.

 What to look for in a podcast hosting platform?